pipelight/doc.pipelight/guide/api.md

 import { useHooks, useCli, useLogs, useTrigger } from "simpcicd";
 ```

-## Integrate with you favorite tools
+## Integrate with your favorite tools

 Create a config file in .ts
 And enjoy creating greate pipelines